Personalized RewardBench: Evaluating Reward Models with Human Aligned Personalization: Downstream Validation

 \subsection{Experimental Setup}

 We evaluate reward models using two standard downstream strategies: Best-of-N (BoN) sampling and Proximal Policy Optimization (PPO)~\citep{schulman2017proximal}.
-To strictly isolate the efficacy of the reward signals, we deliberately employ a lightweight policy model, \texttt{Qwen2.5-0.5B-Instruct}~\citep{qwen2025qwen25technicalreport}.
+To strictly isolate the efficacy of the reward signals, we deliberately employ a lightweight policy model, \texttt{Qwen2.5-0.5B-Instruct}~\citep{qwen2.5}.
 Utilizing a smaller architecture ensures that performance gains are attributable to the reward model's guidance rather than the policy's intrinsic capabilities, a control strategy widely adopted in recent literature~\citep{malik2025rewardbench, zhou2024rmb}.
-To assess the quality of the generated responses, we employ \texttt{Qwen2.5-32B-Instruct}~\citep{qwen2025qwen25technicalreport} as our LLM-as-a-judge to derive the evaluation:
+To assess the quality of the generated responses, we employ \texttt{Qwen2.5-32B-Instruct}~\citep{qwen2.5} as our LLM-as-a-judge to derive the evaluation:

 where $s$ denotes the final computed score, $y$ is the candidate response being evaluated, $q$ is the user query, and $R_u$ represents the user-specific rubric aspects.
 The judge's task is to determine whether the response successfully satisfies the given rubric criteria.
 The detailed prompts utilized for this evaluation are provided in Appendix~\ref{Section:Prompts}.
+Notice that the judge's preferences align near-perfectly with human ratings collected over all 2{,}830 benchmark pairs (97.5\% directional agreement, rising to 99.7\% when ties are excluded), ruling out prompt leakage; the full analysis is provided in Appendix~\ref{subsec:agreement}.

 \paragraph{Best-of-N (BoN)} In the BoN setting, we apply test-time scaling where the policy generates $N=16$ candidate responses per prompt.
 The reward model identifies the highest-scoring candidate, which is subsequently evaluated by the LLM-as-a-judge equipped with the specific rubrics.
 This evaluation score serves as the ground truth proxy for response quality.
 Since the policy model remains fixed, the resulting performance ranking directly reflects the reward models' ability.